-The duty of the Fourth International is to put an end to such slevish politics once and for all.
-The petty-bourgeois democrats - including social-democrats, Stalinists and Anarchists - yell louder about the struggle against fasciem the more cravenly they capitulate to it in actuality.
-Only armed vorkers' detachments, who feel the support of tens of millions of tollers behind them, can successfully prevail against the fascist bands.
+The duty of the Fourth International is to put an end to such slavish politics once and for all.
+The petty-bourgeois democrats-including social-democrats, Stalinists and Anarchists-yell louder about the struggle against fascism the more cravenly they capitulate to it in actuality.
+Only armed workers' detachments, who feel the support of tens of millions of toilers behind them, can successfully prevail against the fascist bands.
 The struggle against fascism does not start in the liberal editorial office but in the factory-and ends in the street.
 Scabs and private gun-men in factory plants are the basic nuclei of the fascist army.
 Strike pickets are the basic nuclei of the proletarian army.
 This is our point of departure.
-In connection with every strike and street demonstration, it is imperative to propagate the necessity of creating workers' groups for self-defense.
-It is necessary to write this slogan into the program of the revolutionary wing of the trade unions.
-It is imperative everywhere possible, beginning with the youth groups, to organize groups for self-defense; to drill and aquaint them with the use of arms.
+In connection with every strike and street demonstration, it is imperative to propagate the necessity of creating workers' groups for self-defence.
+It is necessary to write this slogan into the programme of the revolutionary wing of the trade unions.
+It is imperative everywhere possible, beginning with the youth groups, to organise groups for self-defence; to drill and acquaint them with the use of arms.

-A new upsurge of the mass movement should serve not only to increase the number of these units but also to unite them according to neighborhoods, cities, regions.
-It is necessary to give organized expression to the valid hatred of the workers toward scabs and bands of gangsters and fascists.
-It is necessary to advance the slogan of a workers' militia as the one serious guarantee for the invicibability of workers' organizations, meetings and press.
+A new upsurge of the mass movement should serve not only to increase the number of these units but also to unite them according to neighbourhoods, cities, regions.
+It is necessary to give organised expression to the valid hatred of the workers toward scabs and bands of gangsters and fascists.
+It is necessary to advance the slogan of a workers' militia as the one serious guarantee for the inviolability of workers' organisations, meetings, and press.

-courageous aggitational and organizational work, always on the basis of the experience of the masses themselves, is it possible to root out from their consciousness the traditions of submissiveness and passivity; to train detachments of heroic fighters capable of setting an example to all toilers; to inflict a series of tactical defeats upon the armed thugs of counter-revolution; to raise the selfconfidence of the exploited and oppressed; to compromise fascism in the eyes of the petty-bourgeois and pave the road for the conquest of power by the proletariat.
+Only with the help of such systematic, persistent, indefatigable, courageous agitational and organisational work, always on the basis of the experience of the masses themselves, it is possible to root out from their consciousness the traditions of submissiveness and passivity; to train detachments of heroic fighters capable of setting an example to all toilers; to inflict a series of tactical defeats upon the armed thugs of counterrevolution; to raise the self-confidence of the exploited and oppressed; to compromise fascism in the eyes of the pettybourgeois and pave the road for the conquest of power by the proletariat.

-ing of the proletariat is an imporative concomitant element to its struggle for liberation.
-When the proletariat wills it, it will find the read and the means to arming.
-In this field also the leadership falls naturally to the sections of the Fourth International.
+Engels defined the state as bodies of "armed men."
+The arming of the proletariat is an imperative concomitant element to its struggle for liberation.
+When the proletariat will it, it will find the road and the means to arming.
+In this field, also, the leadership falls naturally to the sections of the Fourth International.